 What is a business bank account?

 A business current account works in much the same way as your personal bank account, but under the name of your enterprise rather than an individual.
-While not required by some types of business, business bank account benefits make them a smart choice for any company, as they make tracking profit, expenditures, tax and the general finances of your venture much easier.
+While not required by some types of business, a business bank account, along with a business saving account, offers numerous benefits, making them a smart choice for any company.
+They facilitate tracking profit, expenditures, tax, and the general finances of your venture, streamlining financial management and promoting overall financial security.

 Do I need a business bank account?